osuosl/timesync-node/docs/source/design/draft_errors.rst

 Error types and levels from the Timesync API.

 Errors will consist of an error number which matches the HTTP status code to be returned, an error name, and a further informational text.
-The existence of the 'error' key indicates an error.
+The existence of the "error" key indicates an error.

 In the docs following, string literals are indicated by double quotes (as in JSON standard),